kdurance/100-days-of-code/log.md

 #### Day 57: April 8, 2021
 Focused on the DOM today and understanding how and why it works the way it does.
 I also worked on some freeCodeCamp JavaScript challenges for learning reinforcement.<br><br>

+#### Day 58: April 9, 2021
+Worked on understanding the concepts of "passed by value" and "passed by reference" for JavaScript in particular and found it helpful.
+Ended up focusing mostly on networking today to start getting me ready for applying for frontend jobs.
+Also made a new daily plan for my learning to help me stay away from getting into the weeds researching tech topics.<br><br>